tulibraries/manifold/README.md

 guard
 ```

-To perform mutation tests, which helps gage code coverage and test soundness on a class by class basis
+To perform mutation tests, which helps guage code coverage and test soundness on a class by class basis
 run mutant as below.
 Available class names are:

 * Building